abe-winter/abe-winter.github.io/_posts/2020-03-28-jitu-brutus.md

 ---

-I mean the world has worse problems, but lockdown for me = thinking back on 2 hard years of high-performance (well) server-side JS, and my relationship with javascript as a tool.
+I mean the world has worse problems, but lockdown for me = thinking back on 2 hard years of high-performance (cough) server-side JS, and my relationship with javascript as a tool.

 Performance work in 2020 can be as much about caching and smart RPC design as about straight-line performance of a function.